Nigel Grainge: Biography

-Born to Jeanette and Cecil Grainge on 4 October 1946 in North London where he grew up, Grainge was heavily influenced towards music by his father Cecil, who owned a record shop.
+Born to Jeanette (née Allen) and Cecil Grainge (previously Goldstein) on 4 October 1946 to a Jewish family in North London.
+His younger brother is CEO of Universal Music Group, Lucian Grainge.

+Growing up, Grainge was heavily influenced towards music by his father Cecil, who owned a record shop.
 Each weekend his father would bring him a new record to play at home.
-As a young boy he attended Coldfall Primary School in Muswell Hill from 1954 to 1958 and then went on to Christ’s College, Finchley, North London.
+As a young boy he attended Coldfall Primary School in Muswell Hill from 1954 to 1958 and then went on to Christ's College, Finchley, North London.

 He began his career in the record business as a Sales Office assistant at Phonogram UK in 1970.
 After promotion to become US-affiliated labels Manager, he was responsible for the marketing and chart success of many hits (some unlikely) by acts such as Faron Young, the Detroit Emeralds, The Stylistics, Chuck Berry, Rod Stewart (switching "Maggie May" from an original 'B' side), and eventually became the company's successful head of A&R from 1974 to 1976.

 He directly signed Thin Lizzy, 10cc, The Steve Miller Band, and a worldwide license for the successful All Platinum label (hits by Shirley & Co, the Moments, etc.), among others, before deciding to leave and set up his own independent label, duly funded by Phonogram.